-The natural (profit-driven) motive is to minimise the operational cost while expanding revenue via the tools and processes used to run the business.
+The natural (profit-driven) motive is to minimize the operational cost while expanding revenue via the tools and processes used to run the business.
 For instance, a collaboration tool like Skype for Business can cut out the need for physical inter-departmental or regional meetings – saving companies loads in travel, hotel, food and other expenses that would have been incurred when you have everyone huddle in a boardroom in front of an expensive projector for only a few hours.

 Just like when analyzing an investment instrument to check its viability for the long haul, a business must also access a certain product-line or services offered to observe its usefulness based on uptake by its end users or purchasers.
 A quick assessment or analysis can help you shift the focus and costs away from a non-responsive offering to one that will drive profits – which should be your endgame.

 But likewise, if a potentially practical product required more attention from a quality or marketing point of view, you will be able to pick up the trends using a good business intelligence (BI) tool.